VezertVezert

 Under each primary category, add the second-level pages.
 Under Services, for instance, you might have Landing Pages, Corporate Websites, Web Portals, and UX/UI Design.
 Under About, you might have Team, Our Process, and Testimonials.

-A few principles to follow:
+A few principles to follow when building your visual sitemap:

 Keep it shallow.
 Aim for a maximum depth of three levels.
 If you find yourself creating a fourth level, reconsider whether that content belongs somewhere else or whether two levels can be merged.